retog/scuttleverse-portal/README.md

 ## Abstract

 A Scuttleverse portal is a website where all user generated content is created by a Scuttlebutt client running in the browser.
 The user expirience is very similar to a regular website, but the user account is not tied to the website but a Scuttlebutt identity stored in the browser.
+This means that the account can be transfered to another portal or used with a standalone scuttebutt client.

 ## Actors